-- There were 690 people registered as wholly unemployed\ during the week ending 5th September 2020, 166 less than during the week ending 1st August 2020. - A peak was seen in the number of wholly unemployed\ at the end of May 2020 (1,631 people, 5.2% of the workforce).
-Since then, there has been a reduction of 941 people or 2.9 percentage points. - The week ending 11th July saw the largest weekly decrease in the number of people wholly unemployed\, with 283 fewer people registered as unemployed compared to the end of the previous week. - The number of wholly unemployed\ people has been decreasing across all age groups, for both men and women, since the end of May 2020 with the largest percentage decline seen in the 30 to 39 age group for both men and women (a decrease of 68% and 60% respectively). - As at 5th September 2020, 27% of people claiming Unemployment Benefit had skills relating to administration and finance, 14% retail, 13% construction and trade and 9% catering and hospitality.
+- There were 570 people registered as wholly unemployed during the week ending 3rd October 2020 (1.8% of the workforce), 120 fewer people than during the week ending 5th September. - A peak was seen in the number of wholly unemployed at the end of May 2020 (1,631 people, 5.2% of the workforce).
+Since then, there has been a reduction of 1,061 people or 3.3 percentage points. - The week ending 11th July saw the largest weekly decrease in the number of people wholly unemployed, with 283 fewer people registered as unemployed compared to the end of the previous week. - The number of wholly unemployed people has been decreasing across all age groups, for both men and women, since the end of May 2020 (a decrease of 70% in unemployed men and a 58% reduction in unemployed women).
+The largest percentage decline was seen in the 30 to 39 age group for both men and women (a decrease of 77% and 66% since May 2020 respectively). - There were fewer unemployed men in the 16 to 19, 20 to 29 and 30 to 39 age categories at the end of September 2020 than at the end of March 2020, the lowest levels seen since lockdown. - As at 3rd October 2020, 25% of people claiming Unemployment Benefit had skills relating to administration and finance, 14% retail, 14% construction and trade and 11% catering and hospitality.

-\The "wholly unemployed" figure used throughout this bulletin refers only to those that were registered as unemployed and did not do any work in the snapshot week.
+^{}The "wholly unemployed" figure used throughout this bulletin refers only to those that were registered as unemployed and did not do any work in the snapshot week.
 This includes anyone who has either found work/returned to work, but yet to receive a wage.